 There’s lots to think about when it comes to the birth.
 Where do I want to give birth?
 How?
 Who do I want to be there?

 Don’t worry, we’ve got all the information you need to make an informed decision about what’s best for you.
 Your midwife or doctor will also be there to help and advise you.

 Are you expecting more than one baby?
 Find out about giving birth to multiple babies.

 What can I eat to boost my iron levels now I'm pregnant?

-As long as your diet is balanced and includes a range of foods from all food groups then being vegan or vegetarian in pregnancy is perfectly safe.
-If you have any questions about your diet and pregnancy then don’t hesitate to talk to your doctor or midwife.
+As long as your diet is balanced and includes a range of foods from all food groups, then being vegan or vegetarian in pregnancy is perfectly safe.
+If you have any questions about your diet and pregnancy, talk to your doctor or midwife.

 Find out more about vegetarian or vegan diets during pregnancy.

 You're halfway to meeting your baby!
 Your baby can hear your voice so try talking or singing to them.
 This will help them get to know your voice, helping them to feel safe and secure.
 If you have a partner, they can join in with this too.